Akite Agnes

-Akite Agnes (born 19 March 1983) is a Ugandan stand-up comedienne, actress, MC, and philanthropist.
+Akite Agnes (born 19 March 1983) is a Ugandan stand-up comedian, actress, MC, and philanthropist.
 She is popularly known for her role as Arach in the series The Hostel.
 She has also acted in Pearl Magic's Girl from Mparo as Mama Brian, the nosy neighbour.
 Her style of comedy reflects on the daily issues that people face as they go about their lives.

 Early life and education

-Agnes was born on 19 March 1983 in Kampala, Uganda, to Anthony Opio, an auditor, and Hellen Opio.
+Agnes was born on 19 March 1983, in Kampala, Uganda, to Anthony Opio, an auditor, and Hellen Opio.
 She is the fifth of nine children.
-She grew up in Kitintale and later in Mutungo, suburbs of Kampala.
-She was raised a Catholic and went to St. Kizito Primary School, Bugolobi, where she did her Primary Leaving Examinations, and later to Our lady of Good Counsel, Gayaza, where she completed her secondary education.
-She did her Uganda Certificate Examinations (UCE) at Naalya SS, Namugongo and later went for her A levels to St. Lawrence Creamland Campus, where she did her UACE.
-She joined Makerere University in 2003, where she completed a Bachelor of Arts degree in tourism.
+She spent her early years in Kitintale and later moved to Mutungo, both suburbs of Kampala.
+Raised in the Catholic faith, Agnes attended St. Kizito Primary School in Bugolobi.
+She continued her education at Our Lady of Good Counsel in Gayaza, for her secondary studies.
+Agnes completed her Uganda Certificate of Education at Naalya Secondary School in Namugongo and went on to pursue her A-levels at St. Lawrence Creamland Campus, achieving her Uganda Advanced Certificate of Education.
+In 2003, she enrolled at Makerere University, where she earned a bachelor of arts degree in tourism.